Having a garage sale is often done more out of necessity than out of desire.

 We’d all like a little more money, and little more free space, but there’s no denying that picking through all your stuff, hauling it outside, and selling it for pennies on the dollar is a daunting prospect all on its own.

 You probably remember what all this stuff cost, after all, and accepting fractions of its original value isn’t too easy to do.
-You will probably only end up with a couple hundred dollars after all your efforts, too!

 My girlfriend and I made almost $1000 in a 2 day garage sale a few years back by simply following these principals.